 '...because they respond particularly well to the very good support mechanisms provided for all pupils in school.
-Each year, the progress they make helps to get closer to and sometimes exceed the expected standards for their age.
-In 2012, such pupils in Year 6 were a term ahead of their classmates in reading, writing and mathematics.'
+Each year, the progress they make helps to get closer to and sometimes exceed the expected standards for their age.'

 (Ofsted, Shanklea School Inspection Report 2013-14)